stanford-cs248/Cardinal3D/PathTracerHandout.md

 This codebase should compile on Linux, Mac OS X, and Windows on a typical environment.
 Check out the [building Guide](https://stanford-cs248.github.io/Cardinal3D/build/) to install dependencies and building the code.

 When you have successfully built your code, you should get an executable named `Cardinal3D`.
 Upon starting the program, it should be in model mode.
 The [User Guide](https://stanford-cs248.github.io/Cardinal3D/guide/) details how to use the interface.

+### Starting off with your codebase from PA2

+The MeshEdit and PathTracer assignments use the same source code for Cardinal3D.
+You may do any one of the following to get started on PathTracer:
+1. Rebase your MeshEdit to this repository to receive all the new PA3-specific starter code changes.
+2. You may make a fresh clone of this repository, and then copy over your PA2 solution from meshedit.cpp to your new local repository.
+You do not need MeshEdit to work on PathTracer, but you may appreciate having more Cardinal3D functionality at your disposal.

 ## Acknowledgement